Pavel Florensky: 1928–1937: exile, imprisonment, death

 In 1928, Florensky was exiled to Nizhny Novgorod.
 After the intercession of Ekaterina Peshkova (wife of Maxim Gorky), Florensky was allowed to return to Moscow.
 On 26 February 1933 he was arrested again, on suspicion of engaging in a conspiracy with Pavel Gidiulianov, a professor of canon law who was a complete stranger to Florensky, to overthrow the state and install, with Nazi assistance, a fascist monarchy.
 He defended himself vigorously against the imputations until he realized that by showing a willingness to admit them, though false, he would enable several acquaintances to resecure their liberty.
 He was sentenced to ten years in the labor camps by the infamous Article 58 of Joseph Stalin's criminal code (clauses ten and eleven: "agitation against the Soviet system" and "publishing agitation materials against the Soviet system").
 The published agitation materials were the monograph about the theory of relativity.
 His manner of continuing to wear priestly garb annoyed his employers.
 The state offered him numerous opportunities to go into exile in Paris, but he declined them.

 He served at the Baikal Amur Mainline camp until 1934 when he was moved to Solovki, where he conducted research into producing iodine and agar out of the local seaweed.
-In 1937 he was transferred to Saint Petersburg (then known as Leningrad) where, on 25 November, he was sentenced by an extrajudicial NKVD troika to death.
+In 1937 he was transferred to Leningrad (now Saint Petersburg) where, on 25 November, he was sentenced by an extrajudicial NKVD troika to death.
 According to a legend he was sentenced for the refusal to disclose the location of the head of St. Sergii Radonezhsky that the communists wanted to destroy.
 The saint's head was indeed saved and in 1946 the Troitse-Sergiyeva Lavra was opened again.
 The relics of St. Sergii became fashionable once more.
 The saint's relics were returned to Lavra by Pavel Golubtsov, later known as Archbishop Sergiy.

-After sentencing, Florensky was transported in a special train together with another 500 prisoners to a location near St. Petersburg, where he was shot dead on the night of 8 December 1937 in a wood not far from the city.
+After sentencing, Florensky was transported in a special train together with another 500 prisoners to a location near Leningrad, where he was shot dead on the night of 8 December 1937 in a wood not far from the city.
 The site of his burial is unknown.
-Antonio Maccioni states that he was shot at the Rzhevsky Artillery Range, near Toksovo, which is located about twenty kilometers northeast of Saint Petersburg and was buried in a secret grave in Koirangakangas near Toksovo together with 30,000 others who were executed by the NKVD at the same time.
+Antonio Maccioni states that he was shot at the Rzhevsky Artillery Range, near Toksovo, located about twenty kilometers northeast of Leningrad and was buried in a secret grave in Koirangakangas near Toksovo together with 30,000 others who were executed by the NKVD at the same time.
 In 1997, a mass burial ditch was excavated in the Sandarmokh forest, which may well contain his remains.
 His name was registered in 1982 among the list of New Martyrs and Confessors.

+He was posthumously rehabilitated in 1958 (of the 1933 charges) and 1959 (of the 1937 charges.)